runlaizeng/data-512-final-project-1/README.md

 We can't evaluate the impact and performance of the model because companies pursue different goals and objectives.
 Many companies define and evaluate their key performance indicators (KPIs) on a regular basis simplifying the exact measurement of recommender impact.
 Such measurement is then realized by AB test, where personalized recommendations are provided to users in a group A whereas group B gets standard recommendations or best-selling content.
 But we are lack of such data.

 ## Human-Centered Aspects

+- Terms of using datasets.
+Access to the dataset is subject to the [Kaggle Terms of Use](https://www.kaggle.com/terms) and [Rules](https://www.kaggle.com/c/expedia-hotel-recommendations/rules) of the competition.

+- Privacy.
+Expedia has a privacy policy which informs the users about what information they collect from them, how they use the information, and with whom they will share the information.
+For details, please see [Expedia Privacy Policy](https://www.expedia.com/p/info-other/privacy-policy.htm).

+- Bias of dataset.
+Since the data is a random selection from Expedia, so it is not representative of the overall statistics, and there would exist bias of the dataset.

+- Algorithmic bias.
+Algorithmic bias would cause users reveiving recommendation of hotels they don't like.